 - Have a plan to get to the starting line.
 Leave early enough to find a parking spot, or have a friend drop you off so you don’t waste time and energy stressing.

 Once you decide on a routine, begin experimenting to find out what works, and what doesn’t.
 Try a few different meal options for dinner and breakfast before a hard interval session.
 Long runs are a great time to test nutrition products like gels and energy drinks to see what keeps you hydrated and feeling fresh.
-When deciding on a warm up, it’s important to find the minimal effect dose.
-Some runners waste too much energy running a long warm or doing to many drills.
+When deciding on a warm-up, it’s important to find the minimal effective dose.
+Some runners waste too much energy running a long warm or doing too many drills.
 The goal is to warm up your body just enough so that your body is not in shock when the race starts.
-If you keep a training journal, take notes annotating how you feel after experimenting with different meals and warm ups.
+If you keep a training journal, take notes annotating how you feel after experimenting with different meals and warm-ups.
 This will give you a chance to go back and review what works best for you.